How to Expunge Your Domestic Violence Charge or Conviction

 A conviction occurs when a court enters a finding of guilt.
 This usually happens after a person pleads guilty or no contest, or when a judge or jury enters a verdict of guilt.
-Here is a partial list of states that allow you to expunge domestic violence convictions: Arizona, California, Illinois, Minnesota, New Jersey, Nevada, and Utah.
+Here is a partial list of states that allow you to expunge domestic violence convictions: Arizona, Illinois, Minnesota, New Jersey, Nevada, and Utah.
 States that do NOT allow domestic violence convictions to be expunged include Florida, Texas, and Washington.
 If your domestic violence conviction is in a state not listed above see or section on choosing an attorney to find one what can consult with you about how to expunge domestic violence convictions.

 Even though you were not convicted, the record of an arrest can cause you to lose a job, housing and substantial embarrassment.
 Most states allow you to have your domestic violence arrest records sealed if you were NOT convicted.
-See or section on choosing an attorney to find one who can consult with you about how to expunge domestic violence arrest records.
+See our section on choosing an expungement attorney to find one who can consult with you about how to expunge domestic violence arrest records.

 Choosing the wrong attorney to expunge your felony can cost you your only chance of successfully expunging your felony conviction.
 When choosing a felony expungement attorney, make certain they specialize in expungement.
 While any licensed attorney can represent you in court, choosing a specialized expungement attorney can make the difference when it comes to having your felony expunged.